Scolopendra morsitans: Distribution

 The Tanzanian blue ringleg occupies a cosmopolitan distribution, and is found across all major continents; however, it has not been widely documented in Europe.
-It is thought to be native to the majority of continental Australia (with the exception of Victoria, South Australia, and Southwestern Western Australia), Africa (except for the Eritrean highlands and Red Sea Hills), most of South and South East Asia, Madagascar and Sri Lanka.
-The centipede has been introduced to much of the Americas, with sightings outside its native range in Peru, Mexico, Argentina, the Bahamas and the Southern United States of America.
+It is thought to be native to the majority of continental Australia (with the exception of Victoria, South Australia, and south-western Western Australia), Africa (except for the Eritrean Highlands and Red Sea Hills), most of South and South East Asia, Madagascar and Sri Lanka.
+The centipede has been introduced to much of the Americas, with sightings outside its native range in Peru, Mexico, Argentina, the Bahamas and the Southern United States.
 It has been proposed that the preference of red-headed centipedes for habitats similar to the conditions on ships has resulted in their widespread invasion of inhabited areas.

 The species occupies a diverse range of habitats, from the arid and semi-arid outback of Australia to the diverse tropics and temperate zones of India and tropical rainforests of Southeast Asia.
 Tanzanian blue ringlegs have a preference for warmer climates and the range of the centipede appears to be limited by this affinity.
 Additionally, the centipede requires sufficient air humidity to survive which limits its habitat choice and distribution.
 Individual populations of Tanzanian blue ringlegs are known to differ in physical characteristics based on their local geographical distributions, this has prompted the creation of over 50 synonyms for S. morsitans in scientific literature, largely due to misidentification of location specific populations of the species.

 Tanzanian blue ringlegs are sometimes kept in captivity as pets and are traded and sold internationally for prices averaging around US$35 online.